yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

   - /customise-tyk/plugins/golang-plugins/golang-plugins/
 ---

-## Quick start
-This quick start guide will help you to understand the idea behind Golang plugins in less than 5-10 minutes.
+This guide will help you to understand the idea behind Golang plugins in less than 5-10 minutes.

 We will look at: